davisma20/my-cloud-cml/README.md

     *   Identify the new instance ID from the Terraform output.
     *   Run the validation script against the new instance, including the service check: `python run_validation.py -i <new-instance-id> --check-cml-services`
     *   Confirm that the output shows all CML services as `active (running)`.

+## Artifacts, Keys, and Scripts

+- All PEM keys are now in `cml.2.7.0/keys/`
+- All log and artifact files are in `cml.2.7.0/artifacts/`
+- All scripts (e.g., `prepare.sh`, `prepare.bat`) are in `cml.2.7.0/scripts/`
+- All configuration and asset files are in `cml.2.7.0/assets/`
+- All validator utilities are in `cml.2.7.0/validators/`
+- CML 2.8.1 disk image is in `cml.2.8.1/`

+**The project root is now clean and all files are organized by version and function.**